mikera/vectorz/README.md

 ![Vectorz Logo](https://raw.github.com/wiki/mikera/vectorz/images/vectorz.png)

-Fast double-precision vector and matrix maths library for Java
+Fast double-precision vector and matrix maths library for Java, based around the concept of N-dimensional arrays.

 This library is designed for use in games, simulations, raytracers, machine learning etc. where fast vector maths is important.